checkeverything.ch

 AppleCare+ (iPhone)

-AppleCare+ for iPhone provides two years of technical support and accidental damage coverage:
+AppleCare+ for iPhone provides two years of technical support and accidental-damage coverage:

 Coverage details: